One of the biggest conundrums in personal finance is the question, “is a car an asset?”.

 Cars can actually be a big money pit and that’s why many people label them as a liability rather than an asset.

 If you own a car, then you will have to pay for car insurance, fuel, maintenance/repairs, registration, car loan, etc…

-Without a car, you won’t have these expenses but the same thing can be said about a house, so you can see how the question “is a car an asset” is in the grey area.
+Without a car, you won’t have these expenses but the same thing can be said about a house, so you can see how this question is in the grey area.

 One of the biggest and most clear liabilities when it comes to owning a car is having a car loan, if you financed your car then your loan is definitely a liability.